ShameGod/SQL/README.md

        GROUP BY from_user) a
     WHERE rnk = 1
     ```
+    * DENSE_RANK(): Use this example to understand https://leetcode.com/problems/rank-scores/

 * For value: functions that assign values to rows from other rows:
     * LAG(): Selects the values from the previous table.
 It needs the rows to be ordered, example:
     ```